 Hereditary Gynecologic Cancers

 There are approximately one million people in the Untied States carrying genes for the most common hereditary gynecologic cancers: BRCA and Lynch syndrome.
 Early diagnosis of their carrier status and interventions such as increased surveillance and prophylactic surgeries can dramatically reduce their risk of dying from cancers caused by their genetic mutations.
 A focus on family history and risk stratification affords the opportunity to detect those individuals who carry one of these genetic mutations that dramatically increase their risk of developing cancer.
-Even men whose mothers had breast or ovarian cancer have a 5% to 6% chance of carrying a BRCA mutation and if he had a child, the chance of him passing on that cancer causing gene to his offspring would be 2.5% to 3%.
-Due to rapid advances in genomic technology and in vitro fertilization couples now have the opportunity to have preimplantation genetic diagnosis to eliminate any chance that their child will receive this cancer causing gene.
+Even men whose mothers had breast or ovarian cancer have a 5% to 6% chance of carrying a BRCA mutation and if he had a child, the chance of him passing on that cancer-causing gene to his offspring would be 2.5% to 3%.
+Due to rapid advances in genomic technology and in vitro fertilization couples now have the opportunity to have preimplantation genetic diagnosis to eliminate any chance that their child will receive this cancer-causing gene.

 The Fertility Centers of New England has been doing PGD for years and has the largest and most successful PGD program in the region.
 For more information or to make an appointment please contact us today to see us in any of our convenient locations.
-For those out of region or without insurance, we offer free initial phone consults and our exclusive IVF Assist program.
+For those out of the region or without insurance, we offer free initial phone consults and our exclusive IVF Assist program.